beaujeant/beaujeant.github.io/AppSec101/programming.md

 }
 ```

-We created the function `add` that takes two arguments (`a` and `b`), addition both numbers and returns the result.
+We created the function `add` that takes two arguments (`a` and `b`), add both numbers and returns the result.
 Here is how we can call that function and save the returned value:

 ```
 #include <stdio.h>